News

 5. Focus on Writing Structure and Clarity

 In the Writing section, clarity and proper organization are crucial.
 The ability to condense and present case notes effectively is key to performing well.
-Structure your letters logically, starting with an introduction, followed by a clear summary of the patient’s medical condition, treatment, and any follow-up required.
+Structure your letters logically, starting with an introduction and a summary of the patient's medical condition, treatment, and any required follow-up.

 Practice writing referral letters, discharge summaries, and other healthcare-related documents, focusing on accuracy, brevity, and relevance.
 Review feedback from mentors or colleagues to improve your clarity and tone.